-Maryam Mitra Elmia, Fatemeh Elmib*, Armita Hodac
+Maryam Mitra Elmia, Fatemeh Elmib,*, Armita Hodac

 Abstract

 The application of fish skin grafts in the management of burn injuries has garnered significant interest recently due to their distinctive properties.
 This research focuses on the healing process of wounds in a rat model following third-degree burns.
 During the healing phase, the rat skin exhibits various structural and molecular alterations, particularly concerning proteins and lipids.
 In this study, synchrotron radiation Fourier-transform infrared micro spectroscopy (SR-FTIRM) was employed to examine the dermal region of rat skin post third-degree burns.
 The experiment involved three groups of rats: one group received treatment with white fish skin, another with carpio fish skin, and a control group with untreated wounds.
 The analysis of collagen fiber orientation, determined by the ratio of amide I to amide II (integrated intensities: 1600-1710 cm-1/1492-1598 cm-1), revealed that the group treated with white fish skin exhibited the most organized arrangement of fibers.
 Gaining insights into such structural characteristics may significantly improve our comprehension of wound healing mechanisms and tissue regeneration.